jorbakk/repline/README.md

 # Repline - A highly interactive REPL #

-Highly interactive REPL for the use in POSIX shells supporting command line editing, history, and command line completion using suggestions.
+Highly interactive REPL primarily for use in operating system shells.
+It supports command line editing, history, and command line completion using suggestions.

 ## Build ##